 For 524C, 524D, 524E, SLO 5 is evaluated using a Curriculum-based Assessment (CBA) project and reflection for 524C in SPED 5310 Identification and Assessment in Early Intervention and in 524D & 524E in SPED 5380 Curriculum-based Assessment.
 The CBA assessment is evaluated using a rubric based on CEC Standard 4 Assessment: Beginning special education professionals use multiple methods of assessment and data sources in making educational decisions.
 A CBA rubric was developed, and Louisiana follows the CEC Standards.
 The quality of the assessment was measured using CEC measurement principles and practices to interpret assessment results.
-The criteria for success are the candidates' ability to use multiple types of assessment information in making responsible decisions and problem-solving using CBA data.
+The criteria for success are the candidates' ability to use multiple types of assessment information in making responsible decisions and problemsolving using CBA data.

 AY 2016-2017: Target met.
 90% of candidates scored at Proficient or Exemplary.
 AY 2017-2018: Target met.
+90% of candidates scored at Proficient or Exemplary AY 2017-2018: Target met.
 90% of candidates scored at Proficient or Exemplary.